 CMS 370K Internship in Communication Studies for Fall, Spring, or Summer

-Students are required to find their own internships and are encouraged to utilize resources such as the College of Communication Career Services Center or the Sanger Learning and Career Center.
+Students are required to find their own internships and are encouraged to utilize resources such as the Moody College of Communication Career Services Center or the Vick Center for Strategic Advising and Career Counseling.
 As you search, keep in mind that internships MUST meet the following criteria:

-- Hands-on experience required.
-No more than 25% of interns’ time should be spent doing clerical work.
+Hands-on experience required.
+No more than 25% of internship time should be spent doing clerical work.

-- Intern supervisors MUST complete a contract with the intern at the beginning of the semester and an evaluation of the intern’s performance at the end of the semester.
+Intern supervisors MUST complete a contract with the intern at the beginning of the semester and an evaluation of the intern’s performance at the middle of the term as well as a final performance evaluation at the end of the semester.